evasabeeh/Food-Ordering-System/README.md

 3. Database setup using MongoDB
 4. Cart management
 5. Image upload using Multer
+6. Payment gateway intergated with Stripe
-6. Deployed and managed via Render
+7. Deployed and managed via Render